-Claudin-4 is an integral membrane protein of tight junctions in epithelial cells, responsible for maintaining of cell adhesion and polarity.
-Decrease of its expression may be associated with the loss of intercellular bonds and thus contribute to the progression of epithelial cancers, especially in the early stages of tumor invasion (1, 2).
-However, recent studies has indicated that Claudin-4 is not just a mere adhesion molecule that supports mechanical stability and integrity of the cell, but much more versatile factor with many important roles in intracellular signaling with impact to epithelial-mesenchymal transition, cell proliferation and stemness, DNA repair and genomic instability (1, 3, 4).
+Claudin-4 is an integral membrane protein of tight junctions in epithelial cells, responsible for maintaining cell adhesion and polarity.
+A decrease of its expression may be associated with the loss of intercellular bonds and thus contribute to the progression of epithelial cancers, especially in the early stages of tumor invasion (1, 2).
+However, recent studies have indicated that Claudin-4 is not just a mere adhesion molecule that supports mechanical stability and integrity of the cell, but a much more versatile factor with many important roles in intracellular signalling with an impact on epithelial-mesenchymal transition, cell proliferation and stemness, DNA repair and genomic instability (1, 3, 4).

-Claudin-4expression is frequently altered in epithelial cancers (5-8).
-Overexpression of Claudin-4 has been reported in many types of cancer, including breast, ovarian, gastric, pancreatic carcinoma, oral squamous cell carcinoma.
+Claudin-4 expression is frequently altered in epithelial cancers (5-8).
+Overexpression of Claudin-4 has been reported in many types of cancer, including breast, ovarian, gastric, pancreatic carcinoma, and oral squamous cell carcinoma.
 In most of them, Claudin-4 has been found to correlate with aggressiveness of the disease and poor prognosis.
 However, in some types of cancer, its decreased expression favors tumor invasiveness and progression, including mesothelioma, prostate and thyroid carcinoma (9-11).

-Urothelial bladder cancer is very common neoplasm of genitourinary tract, frequently associated with exposure to environmental carcinogens, and strong association with smoking.
-It is heterogeneous disease in terms of clinical behavior that reflects various genetic and epigenetic alterations that underlie the pathogenesis of urothelial carcinoma (12-14).
+Urothelial bladder cancer is a very common neoplasm of the genitourinary tract, frequently associated with exposure to environmental carcinogens, and has a strong association with smoking.
+It is a heterogeneous disease in terms of clinical behavior that reflects various genetic and epigenetic alterations that underlie the pathogenesis of urothelial carcinoma (12-14).
 The majority of patients require life-long cystoscopic surveillance due to frequent recurrence of the disease (13).